BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/8_3_Running_a_Bitcoin_Script_with_P2SH.md

 > **NOTE:** This is a draft in progress, so that I can get some feedback from early reviewers.
 It is not yet ready for learning.

-Now that you know the theory behind P2SH addresses, you're ready to turn a non-standard Bitcoin Script into an actual transaction.
-We'll be doing so with our simple locking script from [§7.2: Running a Bitcoin Script](7_2_Running_a_Bitcoin_Script.md), `OP_ADD 99 OP_EQUAL`.
+Now that you know the theory and practice behind P2SH addresses, you're ready to turn a non-standard Bitcoin Script into an actual transaction.
+We'll be reusing the simple locking script from [§7.2: Running a Bitcoin Script](7_2_Running_a_Bitcoin_Script.md), `OP_ADD 99 OP_EQUAL`.

 ## Create a P2SH Transaction